-Any Diasporan Homenetmen leader, in a city, state and beyond, has to have full understanding of the structure and intricacies of the Armenian community leadership that he/she serves.
-That is why, a Homenetmen leader has to become well versed in the Pan - Armenian goals/agendas and intercommunity dynamics, well beyond his/her merits as an expert in scouting or sports.
-A leader needs to have good knowledge of the population that he/she is part of, and then fully endorse the leadership role of Homenetmen within the Armenian community from a larger national perspective.
+Any Diasporan Homenetmen leader, has to have full understanding of the structure and intricacies of the Armenian community leadership that he/she serves, in the city, state and beyond.
+That is why, beyond and above his/her merits as an expert in scouting, sports or otherwise, a Homenetmen leader has to become well versed in the Pan - Armenian goals/agendas and intercommunity dynamics, have good knowledge of the population statistics that he/she is part of, and then fully endorse the leadership role of Homenetmen within the Armenian community, from a larger national perspective.